omar-kada/autonas/README.md

 - **DESCRIPTION** : optional text that will be displayed in `Homepage` (defaults to service name)
 - **ICON** : optional icon name for `Homepage` (defaults to service name)

-any other configuration will be copied into the `.env` file related to each service
+any other fields will be copied into the `.env` file related to each service

 ## Example of `config.yaml`